1.2.1. Your Operating System

 Go to Start Menu à Click on My Computer à Select Properties to launch System Properties.
 Click on the General Tab.
 All details about your computer including your System OS Version, RAM Memory, and Processor information.

-If you are using Windows XP or Vista, make sure you have Service Pack 2.
-If you have Windows 7, it should have Service Pack 1.
+If you are using Windows 7, it should have Service Pack 1.
 For more information regarding Service Packs visit Microsoft Website.

 To update your Operating System you Go to Start Menu à Click on All Programs à Windows Update.
 This will connect you to the Microsoft Website and will download the latest updates.
 Most computers do this automatically.
 But you want to make sure it is working properly checking this manually the way which is explained above.